RowanTL/website/posts/2025-02-24-nginx-gitea.md

 Final note: **Don't put plaintext passwords straight in the file in prod.**
 There are ways around this with docker secrets, but it's a pain and not in the Nix style.
-I have my config setup like this until I learn enough Nix to turn this into it's own .nix file.
+I have my config setup like this until I learn enough Nix to turn this into its own .nix file.

 Another Final Note: Take a gander at the UID and GID, you will probably need to modify those for your own setup.
 Details later.